Kin-Zhang/DeltaFlow/dataprocess/README.md

 - [x] Waymo: check [here](#waymo-dataset).
 The process script was involved from [SeFlow](https://github.com/KTH-RPL/SeFlow).
 - [ ] nuScenes: done coding, public after review.
 Will be involved later by another paper.

-If you want to use all datasets above, there is a specific process environment in [envsftool.yaml](../envsftool.yaml) to install all the necessary packages.
+If you want to **use all datasets above**, there is a **specific environment** in [envsftool.yaml](../envsftool.yaml) to install all the necessary packages.
 As Waymo package have different configuration and conflict with the main environment.
 Setup through the following command:

 ```bash
 conda env create -f envsftool.yaml